 I can’t let others see me too closely.

 Because then they will see that I am nothing.

 Bill and Marcy’s paths to recovery share some common threads, but they diverge.
 Bill must accept the true cause of his struggles: the painful realization that his parents failed him.
 He must recognize that he is not flawed; and go through the process of regaining access to his emotions, accepting them as valid, and listening to what they are telling him.
 Only then will he begin to feel loving and loved, and grounded and filled.
 Only then will he realize that he matters.

 Marcy’s path is most likely longer and more complex.
 She must do everything that Bill must do.
 But she also must see that the spotlight she seeks is killing her.
 Marcy’s true self does not reside in the limelight.
-Instead it lives deep within her, amongst the true feelings and needs that were punished and squelched when she was a child.
+Instead, it lives deep within her, amongst the true feelings and needs that were punished and squelched when she was a child.

 If Marcy can see that something is wrong in her life, she may begin to seek answers.
 She may begin to see that her own feelings, and other people’s feelings, are real and valid.
-She may begin to feel guilt when she hurts others.
+She may begin to feel guilty when she hurts others.

-She may realize that being admired is not the same as being loved, and that there is no love in the limelight.
+She may realize that being admired is not the same as being loved and that there is no love in the limelight.
 She may realize what real love is, and that she is worthy of it.
 Only then will she know that she matters.